 Be care about using grind-your-own peanut butter machines at supermarkets though.
 They don’t always clean them.
 If the peanuts are exposed to moisture, they can grow aflatoxins.

 Also, don’t store peanuts for long in your cabinet.
 Buy small quantities and eat them within a week of purchasing them.
+When you have histamine intolerance, eat only the freshest of foods and store peanuts properly to prevent histamine-producing bacteria from gaining a foothold.

 Are there low histamine nuts in the tree nut department?
 Tree nuts are a popular ingredient in desserts, salads and main dishes.
 Some of the most popular tree nuts include almonds, pecans, walnuts, hazelnuts and cashews.